Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection: Data-driven monitoring with ID-DEIM

 \subsection{Adaptive DEIM-based Training of Pilots}

 At this point, we differentiate between \emph{offline} training data $\BYtrain\in\R^{N\times \Ttrain}$ and \emph{online} streaming data $\BYo\in\R^{N\times \To}$.
-The positive integers $\Ttrain, \To$ dictate the size of the training and online monitoring windows.
-The parameter $\Ttrain$ is tunable; in our tests, we choose $\Ttrain$ to correspond to $\sim 120$\,s worth of data collected during normal operating conditions.
+For simplicity, we assume that $\BYtrain$ and $\BYo$ contain data corresponding to a single measured grid quantity.
+Different quantities are dealt with by placing them into different PMU data matrices and processing them separately.
+In the numerical results of this section, we consider voltage magnitude and phasor angle data.
+The positive integers $\Ttrain$, $\To$ dictate the size of the training and online monitoring windows.
+The parameter $\Ttrain$ is tunable; in our tests, we choose $\Ttrain$ to correspond to $\sim 120$\,s worth of data collected during normal (ambient) operating conditions.
 On the other hand, we take $\To$ to be fixed, but not necessarily known \emph{a priori}.

-For the online monitoring portion of the algorithm, where the full $\BYo$ is approximated from a few pilot datastreams via an ID $\BYs=\BZs\BRs$, two things need to be computed offline from $\BYtrain$ to formulate $\BYs$: \begin{enumerate} \item[{1.}] The indices $\CS$ corresponding to the pilot datastreams that will form the basis of the ID; \item[{2.}] The matrix of weights $\BZs\in\R^{N\times K}$ that encodes how the pilot datastreams in $\CS$ should be combined to recover measurements at the non-pilot datastreams. \end{enumerate} To choose the pilots in $\CS$, DEIM is applied to the leading left singular vectors of $\BYtrain$ until $\etaBs\sigma_{K+1} \leq \tau$, where $\tau > 0$ is a user-specified error tolerance.
+For the online monitoring portion of the algorithm, where possibly the full $\BYo$ is approximated from a few pilot datastreams via an ID $\BYs=\BZs\BRs$, two things need to be computed offline from $\BYtrain$ to formulate $\BYs$: \begin{enumerate} \item[{1.}] The indices $\CS$ corresponding to the pilot datastreams that will form the basis of the ID; \item[{2.}] The matrix of weights $\BZs\in\R^{N\times K}$ that encodes how the pilot datastreams in $\CS$ should be combined to reproduce measurements at any non-pilot datastreams. \end{enumerate} To choose the pilots in $\CS$, DEIM is applied to the leading left singular vectors of $\BYtrain$ until $\etaBs\sigma_{K+1} \leq \tau$, where $\tau > 0$ is a user-specified error tolerance.
 In our tests, for modest values of $\tau$, e.g., $\tau=10^{-1}$, the error bound satisfies $\eta_{\CS}\sigma_{K+1} \leq \tau$ for small values of $K$, e.g., $K\leq 5$.
 A reliable heuristic for tuning $\tau$ is provided by the singular values of $\BYtrain$, since $\sigma_{K+1}$ is the best rank-$K$ approximation error.
-A smaller tolerance $\tau$ necessitates more pilots, giving a tradeoff between reconstruction accuracy and the bandwidth required to communicate across the $K$ pilot.
+A smaller tolerance $\tau$ necessitates more pilots, giving a tradeoff between reconstruction accuracy and the bandwidth required to communicate across the $K$ pilots.
 After the pilot streams $\CS$ are identified, the matrix $\BZs$ is computed by solving the least-squares problem~\eqref{eq:lsSol} with $\BY=\BYtrain$ and $\BR_{\CS}=\BYtrain(\CS,\,:\,)$.

 This DEIM-based pilot selection method offers key advantages over other selection approaches.
 First, by design, the pilots chosen by DEIM yield small values of the error factor $\etaBs$, and thus the bound in~\eqref{eq:oneSidedInterpErrorBound}.
 Because of this, and the fact that we expect the data in $\BYo$ to exist near the same low-dimensional subspace spanned by $\BYtrain$, measurements from the non-pilot datastreams can be approximated from the pilots with high fidelity.
 Second, spurious retraining can be avoided by periodically recomputing $\eta_{\CS}\sigma_{K+1}$ for the current set of pilots $\CS$ but using a new batch of online data from all datastreams.
 So long as the heuristic ``bound'' $\eta_\CS\sigma_{K+1}$ remains below an acceptable threshold, the current configuration of pilots is accepted.
 Otherwise, retraining is needed: DEIM is applied to $\BYo$ to select a new set of pilots.